ubc-cirrus-lab/caribou/docs/design.md

 - Sort Key (N): Timestamp of last summary (last summarized by Datastore Syncer)
 - Value (S):
   - Time between last summary to current summary (Months between summaries)
+  - Total number of invocations of the workflow.
   - At Instance `<instance_unique_id>`
-    Number of total invocation of this instance
+    - Number of total invocation of this instance
+    - This instance initial input data size empirical samples.
+    - This instance initial latency empirical samples.
     - At Region `<provider_unique_id>:<region_name>`
       - Number of invocation (of this instance in this region)
       - Region Average/Tail Runtime.